 Eats uses only 100% US-sourced meats and proteins.
-Nutrition always comes first where our four-legged family is concerned, and that’s why every crafted bite ensures bioavailability and efficient absorption (in other words, the nutrients are actually able to do all the good things once they’re in the body!).
+Nutrition always comes first where our four-legged family is concerned.
+That’s why every crafted bite ensures bioavailability and efficient absorption.
+In other words, the nutrients are actually able to do all the good things once they’re in the body!
 A special blend of prebiotic fibers and live probiotic bacteria also make bellies happy (and your nose happier).

 Flavor-packed, freeze-dried raw toppers welcome every picky dog into the clean bowl club.
 Each single-ingredient topper comes in powder form to better coat each kibble, and contains no fillers or preservatives.
-Pup parents also have the option to choose a single protein or receive them on a rotation, including ever-changing options like beef liver, duck liver, and chicken.
+Pup parents also have the option to choose a single protein or receive them on a rotation.
+Eats offers ever-changing options like beef liver, duck liver, and chicken.

 All of our supplements contain zero fillers, additives, or synthetic preservatives, and DO contain a whole lot of bacon flavor.
 Currently, these include a salmon oil and pollock Skin & Coat soft chew, and an advanced Hip & Joint soft chew.

 Have you ever overestimated the amount of food left in the storage container, only to end up having to run out for a bag at the last minute?
 It’s happened to all of us.
 Peace of mind is underrated, and dogs should always expect dinner in their bowls.